curityio/website-with-encrypted-id-tokens/README.md

 Browse to http://localhost:8080 to sign a user in.\
 The app will then decrypt ID tokens and the UI will render user name claims.

-## More Information
+## Further Information

+- See the [Website Tutorial](https://curity.io/resources/learn/website-using-encrypted-id-tokens) for further information on the setup.
-Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.
+- Please visit [curity.io](https://curity.io/) for more information about the Curity Identity Server.